 - 4. Make sure that the tether cut-out cap is in position and that the cord is attached to your clothing.
-Check that the emergency cut-out button is in the release upper position. - Grasp manual starter handle firmly and pull slowly until a resistance is felt then pull vigorously.
+Check that the emergency cut-out switch is in the ON position. - Grasp manual starter handle firmly and pull slowly until a resistance is felt then pull vigorously.
 Slowly release the rewind starter handle.